Payarc/payarc-sdk-python/README.md

     list - returns a list of application object representing future merchants.
-Use this function to find the interested identifier. retrieve - based on identifier or an object returned from list function, this function will return details delete - in case candidate merchant is no longer needed it will remove information for it. addDocument - this function is adding base64 encoded document to existing candidate merchant.
+Use this function to find the interested identifier. retrieve - based on identifier or an object returned from list function, this function will return details delete - in case candidate merchant is no longer needed it will remove information for it. add_document - this function is adding base64 encoded document to existing candidate merchant.
 For different types of document required in the process contact Payarc.
-See examples how the function could be invoked deleteDocument - this function removes document, when document is no longer valid. submit - this function initialize the process of sing off contract between Payarc and your client First, initialize the Payarc SDK with your API key:
+See examples how the function could be invoked delete_document - this function removes document, when document is no longer valid. submit - this function initialize the process of sing off contract between Payarc and your client

+### Object `payarc.billing`
+This object is aggregating other objects responsible for recurrent payments.
+Nowadays they are `plan` and `subscription`.

+### Object `payarc.billing.plan`
+#### This object contains information specific for each plan like identification details, rules for payment request and additional information.
+This object ahs methods for:
+    create - you can programmatically created new objects to meet client's needs, list - inquiry available plans,
+    retrieve - collect detailed information for a plan, update - modify details of a plan, delete - remove plan when no longer needed,
+    create_subscription: issue a subscription for a customer from a plan.
+Based on plans you can create subscription.
+Time scheduled job will request and collect payments (charges) according plan schedule from customer

+First, initialize the Payarc SDK with your API key:

 ```python